 Children are difficult to photograph, let alone when you need them to sit still.
 A child passport photo will be rejected if your baby:

 Additionally, you’re not allowed to hold your baby for a photo.
-If you or your hand are visible, your baby’s passport photo will be rejected.
+Your baby’s passport photo will be rejected if you or your hand are visible.

 ✔️ Fix: Take your child’s passport photo when they’re well-rested.
 Place your baby on a light-colored blanket on the floor.
-Find more tips on baby passport photos in our guide.
+Our guide offers more tips on baby passport photos.

 Passport Photo Rejected: What’s Next?